-ESF Aim Responsibilities Primary Dept./ Agency Secondary Dept./ Agency To facilitate in appropriate cremation or burial Timely claim of compensation and belongings of the dead to minimise the physical, pyscho-social, ethical, religious and cultural issues faced by aggrieved families The recovery team will use basic personal protective kit and follow adequate precautions Follow the protocols for the identification of the dead, recording evidence, transport and burial (i.e., disposal as per norms) If required, establish temporary mortuaries with adequate facilities where it is possible In special cases, appropriate arrangements and relevant protocol must be followed for victims in certain types of disaster keeping in view the safety of survivors and emergency workers Inform the affected community by giving wide publicity to the procedure for the management of the dead Take urgent steps for release of ex-gratia payment Ensure to the extent possible ethical management of the dead, along with respect for religious and cultural sensitivities Deal with the psychological impacts and psychosocial support Ensure due documentation such as inventory record of the dead, dead body identification and all other relevant information Relief Logistics and Supply Chain Management To provide water, food, clothing, medicines and other basic supplies to the people at affected areas and relief centres Establish a mobilisation centre at the airport/railway station for the movement of relief supplies within the state.
-Deploy special transportation for the movement of relief supplies within the state Make arrangements to receive and distribute relief and emergency supplies received from different parts of the state and country • Revenue Dept. Food, Civil Supplies & Consumer Affairs Department Revenue Police Panchayat, Rural Housing and Rural Development Department
+ESF Aim Responsibilities Primary Dept./ Agency Secondary Dept./ Agency ethical, religious and cultural issues faced by aggrieved families protocol must be followed for victims in certain types of disaster keeping in view the safety of survivors and emergency workers Inform the affected community by giving wide publicity to the procedure for the management of the dead Take urgent steps for release of ex-gratia payment Ensure to the extent possible ethical management of the dead, along with respect for religious and cultural sensitivities Deal with the psychological impacts and psycho-social support Ensure due documentation such as inventory record of the dead, dead body identification and all other relevant information Relief Logistics and Supply Chain Management To provide water, food, clothing, medicines and other basic supplies to the people at affected areas and relief centres Establish a mobilisation centre at the airport/railway station for the movement of relief supplies within the state.
+Deploy special transportation for the movement of relief supplies within the state Make arrangements to receive and distribute relief and emergency supplies received from different parts of the state and country Coordinate transportation (air, rail, road, water) with state and Central ministries/departments/ agencies Arrange alternative means of Revenue Dept. Food, Civil Supplies &amp; Consumer Affairs Department Revenue Police Panchayat, Rural Housing and Rural Developme nt Department All line Dept.